To get the trick of forex arbitrage, I will throw a little light on the meaning of the word arbitrage itself.

 And creates a lack of demand in another market selling a similar product.

-An Example Of Abritrage Trading in Real Life
+An Example Of Arbitrage Trading in Real Life

 Imagine two markets.

-Keep in mind that customers buying from Market B are not aware that the same quantity is at the cheaper price from market A.
+Keep in mind that customers buying from Market B are not aware that the same quantity is at a cheaper price from Market A.

 The difference in prices is because of the lack of information.

 As a smart businessman, you decided to take advantage of this.

 So, every morning, you go to market A to buy at a much cheaper price and go to market B to sell at a higher price.

 For every kilogram you sell, you are at a risk-free profit of 50 Cent because of the discrepancies in both Markets.